groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/02_HelloWorld.md

 ---
-Title:	Your first lines of Groovy
+title:	Your first lines of Groovy
-Abstract:	It has become a tradition (maybe an unwritten law) that the first lines of code that you write in a new language are to output the line `hello, world`.
+description:	It has become a tradition (maybe an unwritten law) that the first lines of code that you write in a new language are to output the line `hello, world`.
 So let's start up the Groovy Console and get going.
 ---

 # Starting with the console